- Full Name: Amy Phillips

 Please see my website for rates and more info:

-I became a Salt Spring resident in 1999 and am happy to bring my training to serve the community as a therapist.
+I became a Salt Spring resident in 1999 and am grateful to be able to bring my training to serve the community as a therapist.
 I hold a master’s degree in clinical mental health counseling and a bachelor’s in contemplative psychology from Naropa University in Boulder, Colorado and am a BC registered clinical counsellor (#15926).
 I am a PACT (psychobiological approach to couple therapy) and Internal Family Systems (IFS) Level I therapist.
 PACT aims to point out behaviors that sabotage connection while teaching behaviors that promote intimacy in relationships.
 IFS uses mindfulness of the body to access and release emotional and energetic burdens in order to live from your true, centered, wise self.

 Phone or email to schedule a free 20-minute consultation to see if therapy with me is a good fit for your needs and goals at this time.
 My office is centrally located in the Lancer Building 100-323 Lower Ganges Road.